Why I do not like derived Linux distributions

 Another problem with several of the derived distributions, one that I have witnessed many times, is that many of them often has a lot of errors.
 Many of the derived distributions are actually build with custom made tools to be more appealing to Microsoft Windows users, and while I am sure that many find such tools and efforts nice, the effort should rather be spend on making the non-derived distributions better and more appealing.

 Most of the derived distributions that I have tested over the years, and I usually re-test new versions from time to time, has always left me with a poor impression.
-Whenever someone needs a new Linux distribution I always end up providing one of the leading independent distributions (mostly Debian), and while it might take me a little bit longer to get everything up and running, the user is left with a very stable and very well structured system.
+Whenever someone needs a new Linux distribution I always end up recommending one of the leading independent distributions, and while it might take me a little bit longer to get everything up and running, the user is left with a very stable and very well structured system.

 In the rare cases where I have compromised and left the user with a derived distribution, I can always count on the fact, that not far out in the future, I have have to come back and do a re-install.

-If you just arived from the world of Microsoft Windows, and want to try out Linux, take a look at one of the derived distributions such as Linux Mint.
-If you like Linux and want to use it as your operating system of choice, then spend a little time learning new stuff and pick one of the independent and non-derived operating systems such as Debian, Fedora, OpenSuse or Archlinux.
+If you have just arrived from the world of Microsoft Windows, and want to try out Linux, take a look at one of the derived distributions such as Linux Mint.
+If you like Linux and want to use it as your operating system of choice, then spend a little time learning new stuff and pick one of the independent Linux distributions such as Arch Linux, Debian GNU/Linux, Fedora, OpenSuse or something else.